cairis-platform/cairis/docs/roles_personas.rst

 -  If you have decided to personalise the persona with a picture, this can be added by clicking on avatar silhouette next to the persona description, and selecting a image to represent the persona.
 Please note that the image itself is NOT imported into the database, only the file path to the picture.
 The image will be uploaded to the directory corresponding with the upload_dir value in cairis.cnf.
-Persona images are loaded from the directory stipuloaded by the default_image_dir value in cairis.cnf.
+Persona images are loaded from the directory stipulated by the default_image_dir value in cairis.cnf.

 -  If the persona is not derived from empirical data, then select the Asssumption Persona check-box.
 Ticking this box has the effect of